 I often read blog posts about how stretched teachers are to facilitate authentic learning and in particular inquiry based learning.
 Sadly, I tend to agree with much of what is posted and overall I think there is relative incongruence in schools between theory and practice.
 However, in an attempt find a more positive spin, I would like to share a “time-space” saver that recently worked for me in the classroom.

-By utilising the HEADLINES strategy I was able to build on what kids had learned through their research and thus support the continuity of their inquiries.
+By utilising the (visible thinking) HEADLINES strategy I was able to build on what kids had learned through their research and thus support the continuity of their inquiries.
 Again, I found it to be an excellent routine for using during the “sorting out” phase of inquiry; in particular it served as a bridge between “going further” or returning to “finding out.”
 Here is how I framed the routine…

 As a follow on from GEN/SORT/CONN/ELAB, for homework I asked students to use a google doc to collaboratively create three headlines that captured the essence of their understanding of the guiding question.
 To gamify this a little, the students were told they would have to present one headline (chosen by the audience) and defend their headline through 5 “why questions” in a game the student’s nicknamed the “5 wise why’s.”
 (The 5 Why’s is a Kath Murdoch inquiry strategy I adapted).
 We further authenticated the activity by tagging it as a formative check in for understanding; presentations were peer assessed using the rubric for understanding that we had developed at the beginning of the exhibition.